 Academic Programs: A liberal arts core curriculum leads to a broad range of academic majors, pre-professional programs, and teacher education programs for elementary, secondary, and P–12 levels.

 Honors and Distinctions: Huntingdon is consistently listed among U.S. News and World Report’s “America’s Best Colleges.”
 The 2021 annual College Guide issue names Huntingdon College among the top five regional colleges focused on excellence in undergraduate teaching; among the top 10 Best Values in Regional Colleges—South, and among the top 15 colleges in the region.
-The Princeton Review includes Huntingdon among “The Best Colleges, Region by Region.”
+The Princeton Review has included Huntingdon among its annual release, “The Best Colleges, Region by Region,” for many years.
 Washington Monthly includes Huntingdon among a list of colleges that contribute to the public good.
 College Consensus names Huntingdon among the Best Colleges in Alabama and the Best Small Colleges in America.
 Huntingdon is a Tree Campus USA, and the campus is listed on the National Register of Historic Places.

 State, Regional, and National Accreditation and Memberships